humemai/agent-room-env-v2/README.md

 - Supports the same policy structures as GNN architecture
 - Attention-based processing of temporal memory sequences

-Both architectures can be configured with either shared networks (one network handles both policies) or separate networks (dedicated networks for remember and forget policies).
+Both architectures can be configured with either shared networks (one network handles all policies) or separate networks (dedicated networks for each learned policy).

 ## Implementation Approach